jesseyuen/portfolio-2021/src/thoughts/2025-02-07-hey-alexa-whos-your-favourite-beastie-boy.md

 This afternoon my mind wandered to the Beastie Boys, after learning that their [2004 Stage-Worn Personalised Adidas Tracksuits are up for auction](https://bid.juliensauctions.com/lot-details/index/catalog/603/lot/250180/the-beastie-boys-2004-stage-worn-personalized-adidas-tracksuits) if you want to buy me a present.

-Without any humans in the house to bother, I decided to poll various AI assistants in the house on who their favourite Beastie Boy, results as follows:
+Without any humans in the house to bother, I decided to poll various AI assistants on who their favourite Beastie Boy was.
+Results as follows:

 ### Siri